Drug Absorption

 Passive diffusion

 Drugs diffuse across a cell membrane from a region of high concentration (eg, gastrointestinal fluids) to one of low concentration (eg, blood).
-Diffusion rate is directly proportional to the gradient but also depends on the molecule’s lipid solubility, size, degree of ionization, and the area of absorptive surface.
+Diffusion rate is directly proportional to the concentration gradient but also depends on the molecule’s lipid solubility, size, degree of ionization, and the area of absorptive surface.
 Because the cell membrane is lipoid, lipid-soluble drugs diffuse most rapidly.
 Small molecules tend to penetrate membranes more rapidly than larger ones.

 Most drugs are weak organic acids or bases, existing in un-ionized and ionized forms in an aqueous environment.
 The un-ionized form is usually lipid soluble (lipophilic) and diffuses readily across cell membranes.
 The ionized form has low lipid solubility (but high water solubility—ie, hydrophilic) and high electrical resistance and thus cannot penetrate cell membranes easily.